35 Easy Metal Guitar Songs for Beginners (2023 with Video Lessons)

 17. Raining Blood by Slayer

-With a big, scorched earth intro, Raining Blood is not for the faint-hearted guitarist.
-It has a backwards gallop-like vibe that Lombardo describes as a double-kick.
+With a big, scorched-earth intro, Raining Blood is not for the faint-hearted guitarist.
+It has a backward gallop-like vibe that Lombardo describes as a double-kick.
 The intro is surprisingly catchy.
-Play it once and the whole neighborhood will be following.
+Play it once, and the whole neighborhood will follow.
 The song’s core guitar riff allows it to lunge to life.
 It uses 10 of the genre’s most recognizable notes to give the music piece a bit of familiarity.

 You should know that Hanneman built the riffs on atonal chromatism.
 This gives the song a structure that closely resembles what the lyrics depict – sickening.
 What surprises most people is that the song is terrifyingly evocative, despite its almost hellish message.
 Can you play this piece on your guitar?
 Sure, you can.
 You’ve got to be patient, though.